What does the former head of state say about reconciling work and family life?

-"No time for nothing, how can you do it all" - this is the way many people think who spin in everyday hamster wheels.
+"No time for nothing, how can you do it all" - that's the way many people think who spin in the everyday hamster wheel.
 What is often forgotten is that what we do is always the result of our own conscious decision.
-That even applies to our stress level: Because we decide how much work we let others put on us and when we say “No”.
+This even applies to our stress level: Because we decide how much work we let others put on us and when we say “No”.

 Whoever switches off works better

 Fionnuala Meehan has been left out.
 Every day after 8 hours around 16 or 17 clock at the end of the day: Dinner with her husband and the three children belong to their fixed daily rituals.
 She rarely takes her home with her, but at most she still makes phone calls from home.
 And she seldom sleeps less than seven hours a night.

 How do you manage not to be live around the clock in a leadership position in this company?
 Meehan has a simple explanation: she has set priorities and decided.
 “The colleagues accept this because I also communicate it to them just as clearly.
 Because only when I switch off can I fully concentrate on work in the office, ”says Meehan.

 Leisure without colleagues

 Shutting down, that means work-free weekends, regular holidays and a free time that she deliberately does not spend with colleagues.
 Only then, says Meehan, can it also meet the high demands that the company places on them.
 As is so often the case, less is more - especially in time management:

 To keep the city hectic in the hamster wheel, we should just pause more often and ask ourselves: What is the goal?
 Is this task really so urgent and important?
 Do we have to do it now?
 Or can we give it to someone else?
 Quiet thinking and purposeful decision making can be so much stress unnecessary.

 With passion and enthusiasm